 The Berry Patch asks that all staff, children and volunteers wash hands thoroughly prior to entering our classrooms.
 Children should also be taken to the restroom before checking in each morning.

 If your child is not feeling well, please keep him/her home to rest.
 Your child will be exempt from the Berry Patch if he/she has the following conditions or has experienced them within the past 24 hours:

 - Fever (100 degrees or higher, taken under the arm)

 - Sore Throat

 - Contagious Diseases (i.e., pink eye, chicken pox, etc.)

 Your child may return to school 24 hours after symptoms have subsided.

 Please report any contagious disease your child has developed to the school.
-The Berry Patch will notify all families whose children have been exposed.
+The Berry Patch will notify all families whose children have been exposed in a confidential manner.
 It is our desire to maintain a happy, healthy and safe environment while your child is at school.

 In the event of a health care emergency, The Berry Patch will do the following: